logzly. Spice & Style Kitchen

 Look at Your Walls and Cabinets

-The first thing I do when I’m redesigning a table is step back and take a quick inventory of the colors already in the room.
-Most kitchens have a dominant hue – maybe the soft sage of the cabinets, the warm cream of the backsplash, or a bold navy island.
-Those shades are the foundation for your tableware.
+I always begin by stepping back and taking a quick inventory of the colors already‑there palette.
+Most kitchens have a dominant hue – maybe the soft sage of your cabinets, the warm cream of a backsplash, or that bold navy island you love.
+Those shades are your foundation.

-If your cabinets are a muted gray, a set of white porcelain with a subtle gray rim will echo that tone without competing.
-If you love a splash of color, choose a set that picks up a secondary shade, like a pale teal glaze that mirrors a decorative tile.
-The goal is to create a visual thread that runs from the walls to the plates, so the eye moves smoothly across the space.
+If your cabinets are a muted gray, a set of white porcelain with a subtle gray rim will echo that tone without shouting.
+If you love a splash of color, pick up a secondary shade from the room – think a pale teal glaze that mirrors a decorative tile.
+The goal is to create a visual thread that runs from the walls to the plates, so your eye glides smoothly across the space instead of jumping around.

 Consider the Finish

-Wood, metal, and glass each bring a different mood.
+Materials bring mood.
 A brushed brass salt and pepper mill feels right in a kitchen with copper pots and warm wood tones.
-A sleek stainless steel shaker set pairs well with a modern, high‑gloss kitchen.
-When you match the finish of your tableware accessories to the hardware in the room, the whole scene feels intentional.
+A sleek stainless steel shaker set pairs beautifully with a modern, high‑gloss kitchen.
+When you match the finish of your tableware accessories to the hardware already in the room, everything feels intentional, like it was all chosen together.

 Choose a Tableware Set That Fits Your Lifestyle